Skip to content

 A registered social research and advisory practice since 2016.
 MEL system design, programme evaluation, applied research, and strategic advisory for development funders, implementers, and civil society.
 Recent engagements include the Gates Foundation, the India Health and Climate Resilience Fund, the Alliance for Responsible Aquaculture, Claylab Education, GAIN, and Populi Research Services.

-Civic tech · Air quality · Indian cities
+Civic tech · Air quality · AI · Indian cities

 JanVayu

-India's first citizen-led air quality testimony repository.
-Hyperlocal AQI data, citizen-reported pollution accounts, and policy-relevant analysis across Indian cities.
+India's first citizen-led air quality testimony repository — now expanding.
+Hyperlocal AQI data, citizen-reported pollution accounts, and policy-relevant analysis across Indian cities, with a new AI assistant that turns sensor readings and testimony into questions a resident can act on.

 Open source · Civic tech · Research tools